Sakamochanq/atcoder-archive/README.md

 ### atcoder-archive

-This is the repository where the code AC'd by [Atcoder](https://atcoder.jp/) is stored.
+This saves the code submitted by Sakamochanq at [Atcoder](https://atcoder.jp/)
+It may contain incorrect code other than AC.
-for my own records and I do the commits manually.
+for my review record and I commit manually.
-I will eventually build an automated environment.
+Eventually, I would like to build an environment for automatic commits.

 ### install